 THE WORK

 Using verifiable credentials (VCs) or Ethereum attestations (EAs) to empower bundlers in a shared mempool can potentially reduce the risk of on-chain reverts by sequencers and penalties for block builders.
 By including data assertions in user operations, bundlers are supported in the pre-validate certain aspects of the transactions.
-This pre-validation can help identify and filter out operations with a high risk of reverting during execution.
+This pre-validation can help to set out specific permissions interacting with different apps into a shared mempool collecting multiples User operations and so reducing the risk of errors during execution.
 This reduces the chances of sequencers including such operations in blocks, lowering the overall revert risk.
 VCs and EAs provide cryptographic proofs that can be verified by sequencers.
 These proofs can increase trust in the validity of the operations, making sequencers more confident about including them in blocks.

-The effectiveness of data assertions in reducing reverts and penalties depends on factors like network assertation standardization and native account abstraction adoption but using VCs and EAs in a shared mempool with ERC-4337 could be considered as first step to it and has the potential to significantly reduce the risk of on-chain reverts and penalties for sequencers and block builders.
+The effectiveness of data assertions can further support onchain standardization and native account abstraction adoption but using VCs and EAs in a shared mempool with ERC-4337 could be considered as first step to it and has the potential to significantly standanrdize the execution of on-chain operations for bundlers (builders) and sequencers.

 Overall, the complexity of implementing and maintaining new verification logic for bundlers may be compensated by an overall better synergy with the other actors in the network.
 Specifically on the logic side, general standards like did:pkh or did:dis could find common ground of assessment.
 In fact, the same verification logic is standards practice for user authentication where user store different assertation on the identity within the wallet application.
 Extending the same logic approach into the context of smart contract accounts we would suggest for bundlers to store data processing assertation into the mempool of future transactions until consolidated finality is reached.